steveparks/steveparks.github.io/_posts/2016-03-02-Writing-Tips-SJ-Watson.md

 [Before I Go to Sleep](http://www.amazon.co.uk/dp/B004TSXUWY/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1) is a psychological thriller that has been translated into 40 languages, is on sale in 44 countries and has sold over 4 million copies.
 The author, [SJ Watson](http://www.sjwatson-books.com/), and his agent, [Clare Conville](http://www.convilleandwalsh.com/index.php/agents/publishing-agent/clare-conville/), recently gave a talk at the [Curtis Brown Creative](http://www.curtisbrowncreative.co.uk/) course I am on.
 Each year they select 15 authors to take part, providing weekly sessions with well-known authors and agents to help students develop their novel ready to submit to agents.

 What I've found remarkable is just how open and helpful everyone is when speaking to the course students.
-In this session Steve and Clare gave so much detail about the genesis and publication of the book that will be useful to so many writers.
+In this session Steve and Clare were genuinely keen to inspire and help us, and they gave so much detail about the genesis and publication of the book that will be useful to so many writers.

 ## Writing the book
 Like many authors, Steve had always wanted to write, but found himself on the path to a more normal career -- doing a physics degree and working in the health service.
 He always kept writing as hobby, and an ambition.

 On reaching his 40th birthday, he says he had a mini mid-life crisis, and decided he had to at least try to become a writer.

 "I didn’t want to have never tried, even if I failed.
 So I decided I had to give it serious attention.
-I went part time at work -- which meant my take home pay halved and my career was set back nine years -- and I signed up for a writing course with Faber Academy."
+I went part time at work -- which meant my take home pay halved and my career was set back nine years -- and I signed up for a writing course with [Faber Academy](http://www.faberacademy.co.uk/)."

 Steve says he decided to think of himself as a writer from that point onwards, even introducing himself that way when he met people.
 It helped him grow in confidence and commitment.

-He had previously worked on other projects, but decided to start a completely new project on the course, which at first was titled The Seahorse Diaries (he says he still cringes at that), and was written as literary fiction.
+He had previously worked on other projects, but decided to start a completely new project on the course, which at first had a different title, and was written as literary fiction.

 He didn't plot the book out too much before he started writing, he just focused on getting the story down.

 "You need to give yourself permission to do bad writing," he says.
 "You read other people's work and think it's perfect, and measure your own work by it -- but that's not their first draft.
 For the first draft, just get the words down, and edit them later.
 You can’t make nothing into something, but you can make bad into good.

-"Comparing the first draft of Before I Go To Sleep to the published version, only about 40% is largely unchanged, 30% has been radically changed, and 30% is brand new."

 Through the writing process Steve had been showing it to other people and found he was getting good feedback.
 He began to feel it had potential.